 As you know, President Trump announced new tariffs on nearly all major U.S. trading partners on Wednesday.
-The tariffs proved more stringent than anticipated and the markets reacted negatively to the news.
+The tariffs proved more stringent than the market anticipated.

-The administration’s chaotic approach to tariffs – including imposing them, suspending some and walking back others – continues to reverberate through the stock and bond markets.
+The administration’s chaotic approach to tariffs – including imposing them, suspending some and walking back others – continues to reverberate through the markets.

 Trade headlines continue to weigh on markets as new tariffs on Canada, Mexico and China have gone into effect.
-Tensions are high as impacted countries are retaliating with their own tariffs.
+Tensions are high as impacted countries are retaliating with tariffs.

 The past two years have been remarkable for stocks, as the S&P 500 is on its way to posting back-to-back gains of more than 20%.